 The town of Prenzlau is situated at Unteruckersee, one of the biggest of these lakes.
 Modernised in 1997, the town’s wastewater treatment plant is designed for up to 80,000 PE and is currently handling around 55,000 PE.
 It treats wastewater from Prenzlau and a number of neighbouring villages, as well as the contents of many cesspools from the surrounding area, as Uckermark is one of the least densely populated regions of Germany.

 Increased amount of grease in the inflow

 Of particular importance for plant operation here, however, are the two largest indirect dischargers: a dairy plant and an ice cream factory.
 So it was probably as a result of a change in production at these companies – less ice cream, but more butter – that the eight employees at the plant found themselves facing new challenges last year.
-On top of that, aeration tubes in the activated sludge were worn, which meant that uniform oxygen distribution was no longer guaranteed.
+On top of that, tube diffusers in the activated sludge were worn, which meant that uniform oxygen distribution was no longer guaranteed.
 Taken together, these two factors obviously encouraged the growth of filamentous bacteria, and the sludge volume index increased.